 - 2 tbsp fresh cilantro

 In a bowl whisk together all of the ingredients for the sauce and set aside.
+If making it whole30, combine the ingredients along with the dates in a blender and blend until smooth.

 Heat the sesame oil in a wok or cast iron skillet on high heat and add in the sliced onion, ginger, garlic and green onions.
 Cook for about 3 minutes until the onion becomes translucent, stirring constantly to ensure it doesn’t burn.